SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 This alarm is raised in certain cases when the connection between the Apama-ctrl microservice and the correlator is lost.
 This should not happen, but can be triggered by high load situations.

 - Alarm type: `lost_correlator_connection`
-- Alarm text: Unable to ping correlator:  &lt;message&gt;, apama-ctrl will restart.
+- Alarm text: Unable to ping correlator:  &lt;message&gt;, Apama-ctrl will restart.

 Apama-ctrl will automatically restart.
 Report this to Software AG Support if this is happening frequently.